Azure/data-api-builder/docs/running-in-azure.md

  docker build . -t dabcr.azurecr.io/dab:M1.5
 ```

-and the push it to the registry:
+and then push it to the registry:

 ```
 docker push dabcr.azurecr.io/dab:M1.5